This post may contain affiliate links. Please see our disclosure policy.

 This recipe has been reviewed for safety and accuracy by a Master Food Preserver certified through the University of Cornell Cooperative Extension.

-Rhubarb can be prolific, and when it’s producing, it’s producing, and I can only bake so many crisps before I start looking for other ways to use up the pile on the counter.
-This concentrate is what I make when I want something that feels special, but doesn’t take an all-day canning session to get there.
+Rhubarb can be prolific, and when it’s producing, it’s producing.
+I can only bake so many crisps before I start looking for other ways to use up the pile on the counter.
+This concentrate is what I make when I want something that feels a little special, without an all-day canning session to get there.

-I love opening up a jar on a hot afternoon and mix a quick pitcher for the porch, but I also use it as a shortcut when company shows up or when I’m tired of plain iced tea.
-It’s bright, a little tangy, and gives you the refreshing flavor of rhubarb long after spring has come and gone.
+I like opening a jar on a hot afternoon and mixing a quick pitcher for the porch, and I lean on it when company shows up or I’m tired of plain iced tea.
+It’s a little tangy, and it gives you the refreshing flavor of rhubarb long after spring has come and gone.

 Rhubarb Lemonade Concentrate

-• Prep/Cook Time: 1 hour (mostly straining juice)
+• Prep/Cook Time: About 1 hour (mostly straining juice)

-• Jar Sizes: Quarter Pint, Half Pint or Pint
+• Jar Sizes: Half Pint, Pint or Quart

 • Headspace: 1/4 inch

 • Difficulty: Easy!
-Once you’ve extracted the juice, everything is quickly heated and ladled into jars.
+Once you’ve extracted the juice, everything is quickly heated and ladled into jars for processing

 This concentrate is essentially a homemade rhubarb syrup balanced with lemon juice, then canned for shelf stability.
-You’ll cook the rhubarb with a little water to extract the juice, strain it, and then turn that juice into a canning-safe concentrate with lemon and sugar.
+You cook the rhubarb with a little water to extract the juice, strain it, and turn that juice into a canning-safe concentrate with lemon and sugar.

-• Rhubarb juice: provides the signature tart rhubarb base and the pretty rosy flavor (made by simmering rhubarb with water and straining).
+• Rhubarb Juice: Provides the tart rhubarb base and rosy color, made by simmering rhubarb with water and straining

-• Lemon juice: gives classic lemonade flavor and boosts acidity for a bright, clean finish.
+• Lemon Juice: Adds classic lemonade flavor and a little extra acidity

-• Sugar: balances tartness and creates that “concentrate” richness so it tastes great when diluted.
+• Sugar: Balances the tartness and gives the concentrate body so it tastes full when diluted

 How to Make Rhubarb Lemonade Concentrate

-You’re going to make rhubarb juice first, then turn it into a concentrate and can it while it’s hot.
+You’ll make the rhubarb juice first, then turn it into a concentrate and can it while it’s hot.

-Combine chopped rhubarb with water in a pot and simmer until the stalks are completely soft and the liquid is strongly flavored.
-Strain through a jelly bag or fine mesh strainer (line it with cheesecloth if you want a clearer juice), and measure out 4 cups of finished rhubarb juice.
+Chop the rhubarb and combine it with water in a pot, then simmer until the stalks are completely soft and the liquid is strongly flavored.
+Strain it through a jelly bag or a fine-mesh strainer, lining it with cheesecloth if you want a clearer juice, and measure out the rhubarb juice you need.
+Plan on about 9 cups of diced rhubarb, roughly 2.5 to 3 pounds, simmered with 3 cups of water, to get the 6 cups of juice this batch calls for.

 Canning Rhubarb Lemonade Concentrate